black-sliver/evermizer/guide.md

 * __Wings glitch__: you can use Wings or Escape to become invincible in all areas where Wings "did not work"
 * __Infinite Bazooka ammo__: Particle Bombs and Cryo-Blast do not drain
 * __Atlas glitch__: makes you invincible and deals max damage (see speedrun guides)
+* __Perma Barrier__: adding a 5th status modifier (e.g. Poison, Barrier, Speed, Pixie Dust, Shield) will erase the first positive modifier (Barrier in the example), making it permanent until reset.
+Some status modifiers can not coexist (e.g. Regenerate and Pixie Dust).
-* __Saturn skip__: unless fixed _(default: fixed only for final one)_, lets you open all hatches in Act4 with the dog.
+* __Saturn skip__: if "Sequence breaks" are "On" or "In Logic", lets you open all hatches in Act4 with the dog, making the Energy Core optional.
+"Off" disables the boss hatch, others still work.

   Place the dog over a hatch.
 Pressing B should not attack.
-Open the menu with Y. Tap Y. While closing hold B+Y until in the menu again.
+Open the menu with Y. Tap Y.
+  While closing hold B+Y until in the menu again.
 Release B+Y. Tap Y. While closing hold SELECT.

-* __Rock skip__: unless fixed _(default: fixed)_, lets you enter Volcano (Magmar, Viper, Speed) without Levitate.
+* __Rock skip__: if "Sequence breaks" are "On" or "In Logic", lets you enter Volcano (Magmar, ...) without Levitate.

   Let the dog sniff at the exit to FE Village, run to the rock with the boy.
   Press X to scroll the camera all the way to the dog, close the menu, while the camera is scrolling back hold A+Up.

+* __Out of bounds__: if set to "On" or "In Logic", allows you to go out of bounds in Act2 (see speedrun guides), giving you early access to
+    * Pyramid, Halls (skip invisible bridges; event swap does not work in Pyramid)
+    * Volcano (through the shop)
+    * Vanilla Gauge, vanilla Energy Core, 2 East Crustacia chests, Queen's Key stuff (event swap)
+    * All but 1 Tiny chest (using teleporters)
+    * Aquagoth
+    * Connects caves from Act1 and Act2 (Jaguar Ring, HB, Drain, ...)

+* __Event swap__: by pressing B with the dog and switching to the boy on the next frame, chests can be looted with the dog.
+This works everywhere except Pyramid.
+See Saturn skip for a setup.

 ### Useful Mechanics
 * Use strong and cheap spells, switch to dog to multi-cast with X